 Check if the notificationEventType in the request is set to "Blocking_Update".
 If so, the request shall be rejected with a "BAD_REQUEST" Response Status Code.

+Check if the missing data is provided.

+if the subscribed-to resource, To parameter in the Request is not <timeSeries>, the request shall be rejected with Response Status Code indicating "BAD_REQUEST" error.

-If the Originator provides a value of childResourceType which is not a valid child of the subscribed-to resource, the request shall be rejected with a “BAD_REQUEST” Response Status Code.
+Check if the notificationEventType in the request is set to “Report of generated missing data points” and missingData attribute is not set or provided in the request, the request shall be rejected with Response Status Code indicating "BAD_REQUEST" error.

-If the Originator provides missingData, check that the subscribed-to resource is of type <timeSeries>.
-If not, the request shall be rejected with a "BAD_REQUEST" Response Status Code.
+If the Originator provides a value of childResourceType which is not a valid child of the subscribed-to resource, the request shall be rejected with Response Status Code indicating “BAD_REQUEST” error.

-If the UPDATE operation would result in both operationMonitor and notificationEventType being present in the resource, the request shall be rejected with a “BAD_REQUEST” Response Status Code.
+If the UPDATE operation would result in both operationMonitor and notificationEventType being present in the resource, the request shall be rejected with Response Status Code indicating “BAD_REQUEST” error.

 Check if a new associatedCrossResourceSub is provided.
 If so, check that the Hosting CSE ID value in the associatedCrossResourceSub is the same as the From parameter of the request.

-If the notificationContentType is invalid for a given operation (refer to oneM2M TS-0001 [6] Table 9.6.8-4: Default and allowed values of notificationContentType) the request shall be rejected with a “BAD_REQUEST” Response Status Code.
+If the notificationContentType is invalid for a given operation (refer to oneM2M TS-0001 [6] Table 9.6.8-4: Default and allowed values of notificationContentType) the request shall be rejected with Response Status Code indicating “BAD_REQUEST” error.

 Recv-6.5.
 The following step is in addition to the procedures defined in clause 7.3.3.7: